picosh/docs/posts/prose.md

 For example, if you have two posts in different folders but the same filename and try to upload them to prose, the second post will overwrite the first one.

-# Special files
+# Blog customization

-We have a shortlist of special files that modify the behavior of your blog.
+User can change the look-and-feel of their blog by uploading special files.

 ## _readme.md

-There's a special file you can upload `_readme.md` which will allow users to add content above the blog post list, add links to their blog landing page, and change blog post metadata.
+This file will allow users to add content above the blog post list, add links to their blog landing page, and change blog metadata.

 ```md
 ---